GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established/corroborated:** By late January, Ryan had stopped initiating with Nienke.
 Nienke called, asked if he was alive, asked if he still wanted to be friends, told him his ignoring her was hurtful, and asked him to communicate clearly.
 Ryan said he had been feeling exceptionally down, needed time alone, and that she had done nothing wrong.
 Nienke warned that further isolation would not help.

+**Established/corroborated:** When Nienke came to Ryan's apartment, Ryan reportedly did not let her in and appeared to pretend he was sleeping.
+This occurred despite evidence that Ryan could still go to Joe and Lucas's house and participate at least intermittently in bowling-related plans or activity.

+**Corroborated observation:** This makes Ryan's late-stage withdrawal more selective than absolute.
+He was not simply unreachable in every context.
+He appears to have avoided higher-stakes, emotionally charged contact with Nienke while still sometimes accepting lower-demand proximity with neighbors or structured social routines such as bowling.

 **Established/corroborated:** Around the same January 26 period, Amazon history shows Ryan purchased the rope later associated with his death.
+The rope was a half-inch utility rope, not a specialized climbing rope, and Ryan was not known to be a climber.
+It was reportedly the only item he ordered from Amazon in 2025.

 **Plausible inference:** January 26 is a major convergence date: social confrontation, explicit depressive disclosure, desire to isolate, and possible suicide preparation occur in the same narrow window.
 The evidence supports marking this as a transition into higher danger.
 It does not establish that Nienke's confrontation caused the purchase or death.